NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 Summary

-Disease characteristics.
-Familial idiopathic basal ganglia calcification (FIBGC) is a neurodegenerative disorder with characteristic calcium deposits in the basal ganglia and other brain areas visualized on neuroimaging.
-Most affected individuals are in good health during childhood and young adulthood and typically present in the third to fifth decade with gradually progressive neuropsychiatric and movement disorders.
-The first manifestations often include clumsiness, fatigability, unsteady gait, slow or slurred speech, dysphagia, involuntary movements, or muscle cramping.
-Seizures of various types occur frequently.
+Primary familial brain calcification (PFBC) is a neurodegenerative disorder with characteristic calcium deposits in the basal ganglia and other brain areas visualized on neuroimaging.
+Most affected individuals are in good health during childhood and young adulthood and typically present in the fourth to fifth decade with a gradually progressive movement disorder and neuropsychiatric symptoms.
+The movement disorder first manifests as clumsiness, fatigability, unsteady gait, slow or slurred speech, dysphagia, involuntary movements, or muscle cramping.
 Neuropsychiatric symptoms, often the first or most prominent manifestations, range from mild difficulty with concentration and memory to changes in personality and/or behavior, to psychosis and dementia.
+Seizures of various types occur frequently, some individuals experience chronic headache and vertigo; urinary urgency or incontinence may be present.

-Management.
-Treatment of manifestations: Pharmacologic treatment to improve anxiety, depression, obsessive-compulsive behaviors, and dystonia; oxybutynin for urinary incontinence; appropriate antiepileptic drugs (AEDs) for seizures.
+Treatment of manifestations: Pharmacologic treatment to improve anxiety, depression, obsessive-compulsive behaviors, as well as for movement disorders (e.g., tremors) or dystonia; anticholinergics for urinary incontinence; anti-seizure medication for seizures.

 Surveillance: Annual neurologic and neuropsychiatric assessments.

-Agents/circumstances to avoid: Cautious use of neuroleptic medication as it may exacerbate extrapyramidal symptoms.
+Agents/circumstances to avoid: Cautious use of neuroleptic medications as they may exacerbate extrapyramidal symptoms.

 Diagnosis